fauna/fauna-shell/README.md

 $ fauna eval my_app --file=./queries.fql
 ```

 Where `my_app` is the name of your database, and `./queries.fql` is the path to the file where you saved the queries.
 If `my_app` is left out it will execute the queries file on the default fauna shell endpoint.
-This was previously called `run-queries`.

-Queries have to be written in the syntax supported by FaunaDB's Javascript [driver](https://github.com/fauna/faunadb-js).

 <!-- detailsstop -->